Getting your shipping charges right can be one of the most difficult aspects of setting up your online retail store.

 However, unless you sell only a small range of items, this method is far too impractical.
 This is because calculating the precise cost of shipping for every individual item, including packaging and any other associated costs, can be a very time-consuming affair.
 On top of this, you’ll then need to enter these costs in the product administration page for every single item in your catalogue and repeat the process from time to time whenever shipping prices increase.

-An eCommerce solution from Rapid Web is designed to free you from the worries of calculating shipping charges.
+An eCommerce solution from Rapid Web Services is designed to free you from the worries of calculating shipping charges.
 With the minimal amount of configuration, your eCommerce system will automatically apply the correct charges, wherever the destination.

 Our powerful integrated shipping module offers you a range of built-in calculation methods and a high degree of functionality, including:

-And because a Rapid Web package gives you the flexibility to add any bespoke feature you want, you can create the exact shipping calculation method to suit your own business needs.
+And because a Rapid Web Services package gives you the flexibility to add any bespoke feature you want, you can create the exact shipping calculation method to suit your own business needs.

 It is important to keep your shipping charges up to date.
 So if you have a customer account with a carrier, make sure that you keep an eye on their email updates for price increase notices.